Undergraduate Research in Environmental Sciences and Studies

 Many students augment their academic program and receive valuable experience, training, and/or academic credit by participating in undergraduate research.
 Research is carried out and initiated in many ways.
 Some students are encouraged to expand on a class paper or project.
 Some students participate in ongoing research initiated by faculty.

-Campus Resources for Undergraduate Research in the College of Arts and Sciences
+Resources for Undergraduate Research in the College of Arts and Sciences

 Examples of Environmental Undergraduate Research at Winthrop

 There are several ongoing research projects at Winthrop involving the use of soils to investigate both modern and ancient environments.
 This research has carried students into the Appalachian Mountains of Maryland, the high desert plains of the southwestern US, and into the Congaree National Park near Columbia, SC.
 See Dr. Werts for more details.

 One student is working on water quality in a south Charlotte residential storm water retention pond.
 Nutrient enrichment is a possible factor in promoting unwanted algal blooms in this community pond.
 See Dr. Phillips for more details.

 Two students investigated the use of GIS technology in monitoring tree health on campus.
 See Mr. McFadden for more details.

 One student is investigating the impact of an outdoor classroom on nature deficit disorder in children at one local public school.